LLC Missouri: Everything You Need to Know

 The agreement is not required in all states, and Missouri specifically does not require the drafting of the agreement.
 However, it is helpful to have a drafted piece of paper that outlines the business specifics.
 The state does recognize such a document as a governing document.

 To ensure that your business remains in good standing, you will need to file an annual report either online or through the mail.
 To complete the filing, you will need some information for the articles of organization.
 For example, the business charter number is needed.

 The document must include an email address where the Missouri Secretary of State can reach you.
 There is a small fee associated with filing the annual report.
 Fees are also charged if the paperwork is late.
 You can expect a $15 fee for each month that the report is not filed.

 There are some other important obligations that you need to follow like paying state taxes.
 If you do not, then you may be charged with fines or the LLC may be broken apart.
 Licenses and permits must be kept up to date, and you also must respond to paperwork in a timely manner.
 This is one reason why a registered agent is required when you start your LLC.

 Some LLCs decide to use registered agent services, and this may be a good choice.
 The services often keep documents on hand, send copies to you, and understand who to contact if paperwork needs to be sent back to the state in a quick manner.

 Foreign LLCs Doing Business in Missouri

-If you need assistance with your LLC Missouri, then make sure to post a job on the UpCounsel marketplace.
+If you need assistance with your LLC in Missouri, then make sure to post a job on the UpCounsel marketplace.
 We offer legal assistance through the expertise of out vast pool of legal professionals.
-We accept only the best, meaning you will be served by the top 5 percent of the lawyers in the country who have worked with businesses like Google, Stripe, and Twilio.
+We accept only the best, meaning you will be served by the top 5 percent of the lawyers in the country who have worked with businesses like Google, Menlo Ventures, and Airbnb.